 The Mercedes GLC has a well built interior and even the entry-level model has loads of standard kit

-Thanks to a honed suspension set-up and some parts from the Mercedes C-Class saloon, the GLC is very comfortable on the move, whether on the standard steel springs of the Sport or the optional AIRMATIC system.
+Thanks to a honed suspension set-up and some parts from the Mercedes C-Class saloon, the GLC is very comfortable on the move, whether on the standard steel springs of the now-discontinued Sport trim or the AIRMATIC air suspension.
 Road and wind noise are minimal and a clever crosswind prevention system helps to keep the GLC stable at high speeds.
-Even the more sportily tuned AMG Line models maintain the comfortable ride of the Sport, although the wider tyres do kick up a little more noise from the road.
+Even the more sportily tuned AMG Line models maintain a comfortable ride, although the wide tyres do kick up some noise from the road.

 Mercedes GLC dashboard

 The GLC shines when you sit behind the wheel.
-The entire design looks like it’s been lifted straight from the C-Class saloon, because there’s loads of solid metal switchgear and clear instruments.
+The entire design looks like it’s been lifted straight from the C-Class, because there’s loads of solid metal switchgear and clear instruments.
 The middle of the dashboard is dominated by a single piece of wood or gloss-black veneer that starts from just underneath the infotainment screen and swoops down to connect to the centre console.
 However, it’s now outshone by the latest generation of the C-Class, which gets a vast portrait touchscreen and a more futuristic feel.

 The classic air vents look like they’ve been taken straight from a vintage aircraft and the control for the sat-nav and infotainment is the only one on the centre console.
 The steering column-mounted gear selector is a little strange to get used to, though.
 It's also a shame that the standard analogue gauges and central trip computer look dated compared with the digital instruments fitted in AMG Line Premium trim.

-The AMG Line Premium version throws in a sports bodykit and interior makeover, sports suspension, 20-inch AMG alloy wheels, adaptive headlights, ambient lighting and a 12.3-inch digital instrument display.
+The AMG Line Premium version throws in Apple CarPlay and Android Auto, 20-inch AMG alloy wheels, adaptive headlights, ambient lighting and a 12.3-inch digital instrument display.
 Premium Plus is even more lavish, thanks to a panoramic sunroof, Burmester stereo system, keyless entry, 360-degree camera view and memory front seats and steering wheel.

 The Driving Assistance package is worth considering if you spend a lot of time behind the wheel, adding blind-spot monitoring, lane-keeping assistance, adaptive cruise control and a system that applies the brakes if it thinks you're about to hit the car in front.
 Air-suspension can also be fitted, further improving the ride quality.
-If you plan on towing, an official tow bar costs around £750.
+If you plan on towing, a trailer coupling and a trailer stabilisation system costs around £750.